 The basic BLPE was followed by the Protecta EVO unweighted Landscape (BLUL).
 This device, also still on the market and still in use with the RSCS™ program, is an attractive but lightweight bait box, which in its stock version is easily displaced by animals, wind, and flowing water.

 Internally, the BLUL has a low profile that keeps its bait provisions close to the placement surface, on a fixed, non-removeable bait platform.
 That arrangement makes it highly vulnerable to water infiltration and more difficult to clean.

 In its initial design the BLUL used a locking mechanism identical to that of an earlier model, which — for a variety of reasons — made it useless for the RSCS™ program.
-Later versions, however, incorporated a trustworthy lock that answers all known objections to the previous design.
+Later versions, however, incorporated a better lock that answers many of the objections to the previous design.
 Ironically, though, the new lock mechanism sometimes locks up much better than it unlocks, particularly in areas subject to dust and dirt contamination.
 Furthermore, although more secure than previous designs, it is not fool-proof, and has been found to fail under a number of documented field conditions.
 For that reason, we have added several proprietary security modifications to this station and its successor, the BLWL, which is described later in this article.

 For use with the RSCS™ program, the early versions of our modified BLUL were attached to a weighted base.
-Bait posts are stabilized, moisture drainage issues are addressed by perforating the station base, and a weatherproof lubricant is applied to the locking mechanism to prevent it from freezing.
+Bait posts were stabilized, moisture drainage issues were addressed by perforating the station base, and proprietary modifications were made to the locking mechanism to prevent it from freezing.

 Initially a concrete paver was used to provide a weighted base.
 Besides being difficult to drill and tap, and impossible to fully resolve associated moisture infiltration issues, the concrete base (a 12″ x 12″ paver) is so heavy that it is difficult to lug from the delivery vehicle to the placement location and, later, from the placement location back to the delivery vehicle.
 After being placed, the extra weight also makes it difficult to maneuver for servicing purposes.